top of page

 MATS was awarded funding from THDA in the amount of $125,000 for the 2023 ESG Program to fund the Shelter Program, Rapid Rehousing, and HMIS (Homeless Management Information System Database)

-Self Sufficiency Shelter Program
+Emergency Self-Sufficiency Shelter Program

 Approval Policy: